pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 ## Scene Video
 The front-facing scene camera is located in the center of the Neon Module.
 It records video at 30 Hz and 1600x1200 px resolution with a field of view of 132°x81°.

 The scene camera can be operated with automatic or manual exposure.
-In situations with challenging lighting condition, e.g. when recordings a screen, optimizing the exposure manually can improve the quality of the scene video.
+In situations with challenging lighting conditions, e.g. when recording a screen, optimizing the exposure manually can improve the quality of the scene video.

 ## Audio
 A microphone is integrated into the Neon module.
 Recorded audio will be part of the resulting scene video.